Philly area transit agency being sued for denying ad space

 - Amazon plans another Vancouver, B.C., expansion, to 5,000 employees

+In a statement released by the ACLU, the center’s editor in chief called SEPTA’s ability to define factual information as political advocacy a “dangerous slope.”

+“Getting important information into the hands of those most affected is a key tenet of both journalism and government,” Amy Pyle said.

-The Associated Press independently reviewed and confirmed the center’s story on mortgage lending disparities.
+The Associated Press published the center’s story on mortgage lending disparity after it independently reviewed and confirmed the data.